 Class I. Relaxing- Waves so small you may not even get wet.

 Class II.
 Easy does it-Clear passage and moderate waves.

 Class III.
-Adventurous-Lots of water slide.
-Like waves and eddies, rapids with clear passage.
-Good family adventures !
+Adventurous-Lots of a water slide.
+Like waves and eddies, rapids with the clear passage.
+Good family adventures!

 Class IV.
-Thrilling-Long rapids, powerful waves with big hole.
+Thrilling-Long rapids, powerful waves with a big hole.

 Class VI.
-Don’t try It- This is a novel alternative to jumping of the high bridge.
+Don’t try It- This is a novel alternative to jumping off the high bridge.

 List of Items required for rafting.
 PLEASE TRAVEL AS LIGHT AS YOU CAN.

-- A second pair of tennis shoes or slippers for use around the camp.
+- The second pair of tennis shoes or slippers for use around the camp.

 - Protection from the sun such as sunglasses, sunhats, cream and lotions to prevent sunburn and insect repellants during the warmer months.

-- Electric torch lights as the use of candles is not advisable inside the tents.
+- Electric torch lights as the use of candles are not advisable inside the tents.